iewaij/idinn-streamlit/docs/tutorials/dual.rst

 Solve Dual-Sourcing Problems Using Neural Networks
 ==================================================

-Dual-sourcing problems are closely related to single-sourcing problems, but they are more complex.
-In a dual-sourcing problem, a company has two potential suppliers for a product with different lead time (how long it takes for the order to arrive) and order costs (how costly to place an order).
-The company must decide which supplier to use for each product in order to minimize costs.
-We can solve dual-sourcing problems with `idinn` in the similar fashion demonstrated in :doc:`/get_started/get_started` and :doc:`/tutorials/single`.
+Dual-sourcing problems are similar to single-sourcing problems but are more intricate.
+In a dual-sourcing problem, a company has two potential suppliers for a product, each offering varying lead times (the duration for orders to arrive) and order costs (the expense of placing an order).
+The challenge lies in the company's decision-making process: determining which supplier to engage for each product to minimize costs given stochastic demand.
+We can solve dual-sourcing problems with `idinn` in a way similar to the approaches describes described in :doc:`/get_started/get_started` and :doc:`/tutorials/single`.

 Initialization
 --------------

-To solve dual-sourcing problems, we use the `DualSourcingModel` class to initialize the sourcing model and the `DualFullyConnectedNeuralController` class as controllers.
-In this tutorial, we use a dual sourcing model which has regular order lead time of 0, expedited order lead time of 0, regular order cost, :math:`c^r` , at 0, expedited order cost, :math:`c^e`, at 20, initial inventory at 6 and batch size of 256.
-The holding cost, :math:`h`, is 5 and the shortage cost, :math:`s`, is 495.
-The demand is generated from a uniform distribution with interval :math:`[0, 5)`.
-Note that the `high` parameter is exclusive (open bracket), the generated demand will therefore never exceed 4.
-In code, the sourcing model is initialized as follows:
+To address dual-sourcing problems, we employ two main classes: `DualSourcingModel` and `DualFullyConnectedNeuralController`, responsible for setting up the sourcing model and its corresponding controller.
+In this tutorial, we adopt a dual sourcing model with specific parameters: regular order lead time and expedited order lead time both set to 0, regular order cost, :math:`c^r`, at 0, expedited order cost, :math:`c^e`, at 20, initial inventory of 6, and a batch size of 256.
+Additionally, the holding cost, :math:`h`, is 5, while the shortage cost, :math:`s`, is 495.
+Demand is generated from a uniform distribution with the interval :math:`[0, 5)`.
+Notice that the `high` parameter is exclusive.
+Hence, the generated demand never exceeds 4.
+In our code, the sourcing model is initialized as follows.

 .. code-block:: python